-I've just came across this article Into the personal-website-verse.
-Below are some of its points along with my comments:
+I’ve just came across this article Into the personal-website-verse.
+It made a few points along with my comments:

 - Popular websites use algorithm to predict what the users want to see, and it promotes content that will generate the most “like, share and click”, which in turn generates revenue via advertisement.
 Hence users have little control over what they wanted to see.
 This echoes with my experience on YouTube, where my front page is full of stuff I’m not interested in, and the channels I subscribed to rarely pops up on top.
 Similarly, the Amazon product recommendation algorithm has a problem of listing stuff that you’ve already bought.
 As a content producer, the consequence of this is your work are less likely to be noted on those platforms.